Package net.sf.eBusx.monitor

 2. Subscribe to Monitor Updates

-As mentioned above, Monitor
+As mentioned above, Monitor publishes

-and MonitorUpdate
+ApplicationInfo and MonitorUpdate messages on

 a patterned subject

-If ESubscribeFeed
+If ESubscribeFeed is

 used receive monitor updates, then the subscriber must know